 There are fuzzy lines between traditional electronic espionage, commercial espionage and theft of data for commercial and strategic advantage.
 There is evidence of states commercial espionage during cross-border mergers and acquisitions (M&A) transactions.
 Insurance companies - along with many other industrial sectors in the West - are vulnerable to all of these dangers.

 - 'Hacktivists' and terrorists: Illegal extraction of money or data is not the only objective which motivates cyber criminals.
 So-called 'hacktivists', terrorists and others may be driven by a damage or destroy companies’ operating capabilities.
 Here the threat is all the more difficult to anticipate because it can be almost impossible to predict.
 However, we have seen that indirect action can be especially attractive to many of the types of groups involved in these activities.
-For example, insurance companies that undertake business with drug companies, animal testing laboratories, defense companies and the like may well find themselves the target of cyber crime attacks from this direction.
+For example, insurance companies that undertake business with drug companies, animal testing laboratories, defence companies and the like may well find themselves the target of cyber crime attacks from this direction.

 The first priority is, obviously, to recognize the nature of the contemporary threat.
 Historically, insurance companies have sought to defend themselves against fraudulent claims by mobilizing resources to analyze broad patterns of incidence and investigate individual instances of particular concern.
 But the threat today includes not only the risk of financial loss, but also that of disruption to systems and processes that can cause both financial and reputational damage.
 The Canadian Office of the Superintendent of Financial Institutions (OSFI) recently released guidance on how financial services institutions can self-assess their level of preparedness for, and protection against, cyber attacks.1 Insurers can also learn from the banking sector’s success wide variety of motives, including, in particular, the desire to disrupt, in creating structures and processes to share information about threats and best practices.